-While the sparkle of the holidays adds the light and magic to front doors, porchscapes, gates, and other focal points that keeps winter’s gloom at bay, think about creating containers with an eye toward interest beyond the holidays.
+The sparkle of the holidays adds the light and magic to front doors, porchscapes, and gates.
+It also adds sparkle to other focal points that keeps winter's gloom at bay.
+However, you might want to think about creating containers with an eye toward interest beyond the holidays.

 Here are seven ideas we found while noodling around the web that you can recreate at home.
 Some are simpler while others require more work and materials.
 The takeaway here is more about playing with scale and texture.
 Grab a warm drink, head outside with the clippers, and see what magic you can make.